raspberrypilearning/scratch-3d-science/en/step_4.md

 title: Multiple LEDs
 ---

 You might have only used a single LED in your projects until now.
 There's no reason that you can't use many more LEDs though.
-Each LED will need it's long leg attached to a numbered pin and the short leg attached to a ground pin.
+Each LED will need its long leg attached to a numbered pin and the short leg attached to a ground pin.
 You can see the location of all the numbered pins and ground pins on the diagram below.

 ![Raspberry Pi pinout.](https://www.raspberrypi.org/documentation/usage/gpio/images/GPIO-Pinout-Diagram-2.png)